SaikrishAIWizard/BasicChatbot/README.md

 # Chatbot Deployment with Flask and JavaScript

-we deploy the chatbot I created in [this](https://github.com/python-engineer/pytorch-chatbot) tutorial with Flask and JavaScript.
+we deploy the chatbot with Flask and JavaScript.

 This gives 2 deployment options:
 - Deploy within Flask app with jinja2 template